alabecki/Defeasible-Conditional-Deontic-Logic-Solver/README.txt

 2. Commands:

-Once a txt. file has been loaded and processed by the program the following queries can be made:
+Once a .txt file has been loaded and processed by the program the following queries can be made:

 	1:	Show the set of most preferable worlds
 	2:	Show the set of least preferable worlds